-Under the terms of the Company's 2018 Omnibus Incentive Plan (the "Omnibus Plan"), the MIP plan and other agreements, the NEOs' incentive compensation is subject to "clawback" if the Company is required to prepare an accounting restatement due to the material noncompliance by the Company, as a result of misconduct by the NEO, with any financial reporting requirement under the federal securities laws.
+Under the terms of the Company's 2018 Omnibus Incentive Plan (the "Omnibus Plan"), the MIP and other agreements, the NEOs' incentive compensation is subject to "clawback" if the Company is required to prepare an accounting restatement due to the material noncompliance by the Company, as a result of misconduct by the NEO, with any financial reporting requirement under the federal securities laws.
 In such circumstances, the NEO will be required to reimburse the Company the amount of any award earned or accrued during the period of twelve months following the first public issuance or filing of the financial document that contained information affected by such material noncompliance.
 In addition, if the Company is required to prepare an accounting restatement, then grantees under the Omnibus Plan will be required to forfeit any awards based on the achievement of pre-established performance goals to the extent that the restatement indicates that the performance goals were not achieved.
+The Company intends to update its executive compensation clawback requirements as necessary to comply with the SEC and Nasdaq's new requirements for executive compensation recovery prior to the effective date of the new rules.